“There’s no such thing as good money or bad money. There’s just money.”

 In 1936, New York District Attorney, Thomas E. Dewey, brought charges against Luciano for running a prostitution ring.
-In April, when Luciano was visiting Hot Springs, Arkansas he was arrested and sent to New York to stand trial.
-Though Luciano insisted that he was not involved in prostitution, a series of witnesses testified against him and the district attorney won his case.
+In April, when Luciano was visiting Hot Springs, Arkansas, he was arrested and sent to New York to stand trial.
+Though Luciano insisted that he was not involved in prostitution, a series of witnesses testified against him, and the district attorney won his case.
 Luciano then received a 30 to 50-year prison sentence, the longest ever handed down for such a crime.
-He was incarcerated in the Dannemora Prison in New York, which was called the “Siberia” of organized crime.
+He was incarcerated in the Dannemora Prison in New York, called the “Siberia” of organized crime.

 He continued to be a mob boss from his cell, and during World War II, he helped U.S. naval intelligence end waterfront sabotage in New York.
 His sentence was commuted in 1946, and he was deported back to Italy.
 Luciano died of a heart attack in Naples, Italy, on July 26, 1962.
 After a large funeral in Naples, Luciano’s body was returned to the United States, and he was buried in the family’s vault at St. John’s Cemetery in Queens, New York.

 The criminal empire that Luciano created continues.
 After Luciano left, his former underboss, Vito Genovese, eventually took control of Luciano’s organization and became the head of what is now referred to as the Genovese crime family.